Intego Review: Quick Expert Summary

 - ContentBarrier — parental controls (way better than Mac’s parental controls).

 So, is Intego worth the money?
 Definitely!
 There are a few things that could be improved, such as having one single interface, better instructions in a few places, and a VPN that’s included as part of its main package.
-But overall Intego is a great product — it scored top marks in macOS virus protection, ease of use, and overall value, it’s cheaper than most other Mac-based antiviruses, and it ranked as the #1 antivirus for Mac in 2023.
+But overall, Intego is a great product — it scored top marks in macOS virus protection, ease of use, and overall value; it’s cheaper than most other Mac-based antiviruses; and it ranked as the #1 antivirus for Mac in 2024.

 Intego Full Review

 I really like Intego’s Mac Premium Bundle X9 plan.
-It features an excellent antivirus scanner, a firewall, web protection, data backup, and parental controls.
+It features an excellent antivirus scanner, a firewall, data backup, system clean-up tools, and parental controls.
 Plus, it provides more functionality and is cheaper than most other Mac antiviruses.
 Intego also has an excellent VPN, although this requires a separate subscription.
 All of Intego’s plans come with a 30-day money-back guarantee.

 Intego Security Features